Constantin-Teja/Quantum-Simulator/README.md

 $ ln ./../../get_info.py get_info.py
 ```

 This successfully creates a symlink between our implementation of the `get_info.py` script and the file invoqued by the API (ie, `/api/qiskit/get_info.py`) for the quantum logic.
-Now repeat the same instructions to create a symlink for the `utils.py` script.
+Now repeat the same instructions to create a symlink for the other two scripts.